geoinformatics2026/geoinformatics2026.github.io/markdown/Participation.md

 ## Call for Papers

-Authors can choose to submit either an extended abstract or a full paper (but not both) through EasyChair ([url](link)).
+Authors can choose to submit either an extended abstract or a full paper (but not both) through EasyChair ([url (open: Jan 2026)](link)).
 Authors of accepted extended abstract or full paper will be invited to give oral or poster presentations at the conference.
 Acceptance priority will be given to submissions with concrete research results.
 Potential publication outlets include the following:

 - Conference proceedings by IEEE (pending for approval)
 - Annal of GIS https://www.tandfonline.com/journals/tagi20